Multiple Sclerosis (MS)

 Symptoms of MS

-Symptoms of multiple sclerosis (MS) depend on the location of the plaque formation.
+Multiple sclerosis signs and symptoms may differ greatly from person to person and over the course of the disease depending on the location of affected nerve fibers.
 Weakness, numbness or tingling and/or visual disturbances may be the first symptoms.
 When symptoms occur in a more acute manner, it is known as the first demyelinating event, and can be useful in making a definitive diagnosis.

 Subsequent symptoms may include: